Skip to main content

 England

-How to end a periodic tenancy
+How to end your tenancy

 Options for ending your tenancy

-You can end your private tenancy by either:
+You can either:

-Speak to your landlord or agent first.
+Speak to your landlord or agent first

 You can agree on your last day in writing when you are ready to move.
 Some landlords are more flexible about leaving dates than others.